goschtl/zope/zversioning/trunk/src/versioning/README.txt

 First lets configure the various component needed (what 'configure.zcml' usually does for us):

-  >>> from zope.app.tests import ztapi
+  >>> from zope.app.testing import ztapi
   >>> from zope.app import zapi
   >>> import persistent
   >>> from versioning import interfaces, repository, policies, storage

-Configure a unique id utility.
-In this case we use the one provided by zope and enable this utility to adapt all persistent object into unique references:
+We need a way to adapt all persistent object into unique references for later

-  >>> ztapi.provideUtility(zope.app.uniqueid.interfaces.IUniqueIdUtility,
-  ...                           zope.app.uniqueid.UniqueIdUtility())
+access:

   >>> ztapi.provideAdapter(persistent.interfaces.IPersistent,
-  ...                           zope.app.uniqueid.interfaces.IReference,
+  ...            zope.app.keyreference.interfaces.IKeyReference,
-  ...                           zope.app.uniqueid.ReferenceToPersistent)
+  ...            zope.app.keyreference.persistent.KeyReferenceToPersistent)

 Configure the 'IHistoryStorage' utility being responsible for the storage of the objects histories: